jmeel14/certification/README.md

 This is a program that runs a server to authorize certificate signing requests for all your webserver needs.
-Hopefully, you won't have to rely on external parties for all your information or filesharing needs within your own home.
+Hopefully, you won't have to rely on external parties for all your information or filesharing needs under encryption within your own home.
-Think of it like a home assistant portal device.

 This project should be assumed to be using a Creative Commons CC0 License.
 If it doesn't appear that way, then either I didn't set it up correctly,